Fran-98/pytol/docs/mission_creation.md

 - Prefer maps with HeightMap terrain for best results with Pytol's terrain sampler.
 Recommended: `hMap2`, `costaOeste`, `Archipielago_1`.
 - The map `Akutan` is primarily mesh-based in Unity (not heightmap-generated), so it can not be used with this library.
 - Even with our accurate recreation, expect small height mismatches of up to ~1 m in some spots (bilinear vs mesh interpolation, collider differences).
 Always validate spawns in-game or add a small offset.

+## Terrain Integration Workflow

+Pytol mirrors VTOL VR's terrain pipeline on mission load.
+Use the shared `TerrainCalculator` and `MissionTerrainHelper` instances exposed by `Mission` instead of sampling ad-hoc.
+The terrain internals are described in detail in Section 2 of the [Core Mission Systems Implementation Reference](core_systems_implementation.md).

+1. **Baseline placement:** `mission.tc.get_asset_placement(x, z, yaw)` returns a terrain-aligned `(position, rotation)` tuple that reproduces the editor’s snap-to-ground.
+2. **Smart placement:** `mission.tc.get_smart_placement(x, z, yaw)` inspects static prefabs, road splines, and procedural city tiles extracted from the Unity project.
+It will attach vehicles to roads, parking pads, rooftops, or open terrain exactly like the in-game placement gizmos.
+3. **High-level searches:** `mission.helper` exposes tactical queries (`find_landing_zones`, `find_convoy_route`, `find_observation_post`, `has_line_of_sight`) that operate on the same cached meshes.
+These helpers return scored candidates you can feed directly into unit constructors.
+4. **Base and runway data:** `mission.add_unit_at_base_spawn(...)` pulls spawn pads from the packaged base spawn database, guaranteeing taxi paths and runway headings line up with Unity’s baked data.

+Always reuse these helpers when building new features—hand-authored coordinates drift over time as Unity assets change, while the calculators stay synchronized with `E:\VTOL VR UNITY\Assets`.

 ## Core Concepts